AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 ## Preview for device

-When revising and preparing email experiences, you can toggle between previews for desktop and mobile views to ensure coherence and visual appeal of draft variants.
+When revising and preparing email experiences, you can [toggle between previews for desktop and mobile views](/help/user-guide/create/manage-variants.md#preview-for-device) to ensure coherence and visual appeal of draft variants.

-**To preview variants for desktop and mobile devices**, toggle the device preview option—between **desktop** and **mobile**—in the right menu bar (computer and phone icons) to preview how variants appear.

 ## Verify brand alignment